 FTP supports two different connection modes: active or passive.
 Scrapy uses the passive connection mode by default.
 To use the active connection mode instead, set the FEED_STORAGE_FTP_ACTIVE setting to True.

 Amazon S3 storage

-FILES_STORE and IMAGES_STORE can represent an Amazon S3 bucket.
+If botocore >= 1.4.87 is installed, FILES_STORE and IMAGES_STORE can represent an Amazon S3 bucket.
 Scrapy will automatically upload the files to the bucket.

 For example, this is a valid IMAGES_STORE value: